 Its hostel has three rooms with up to 16 bunks, $23-$25 per person, and one with two beds, $44-$50 for one or two.

 Tent sites are $24-$28 for two people and camper sites are $32-$40, $3-$5 each additional person.

 Birding at Crex Meadows

-This wildlife preserve in western Wisconsin, in Grantsburg near the St. Croix River, holds a Songbird Banding workshop
+This wildlife preserve in western Wisconsin, in Grantsburg near the St. Croix River, offers birding workshops in May.

 In spring, the arrival of migratory birds means the preserve is hopping every day.
 The best time to spot them is at dawn, so it’s most convenient — and cheap — to stay in Crex Meadows' two bunkhouses, $10 per person, or cabins, $15.